Accessing specialist services for children with disabilities

 - Profound and Multiple Learning Disability (PMLD)

-- Severe Learning Disability (SLD) and/or autism with challenging behaviour
+- Severe Learning Disability (SLD) and/or Global Developmental Delay with challenging behaviour

 If you would like us to send you a copy of the eligibility criteria, contact us.